fullptr/anzu/README.md

    |
 Compiler -- compiler.hpp  : Converts an AST into a program
    |
+   |     -- bytecode.hpp  : Definitions of op codes and utility
    |
+Runtime  -- runtime.hpp   : Functionality to run a program
    |
-Runtime  -- bytecode.hpp  : Definitions of op codes and functionality to run a program
-   |
   Output

-Common Modules
--- functions.hpp   : Definitions of builtin functions
--- object.hpp      : Definition of an object in anzu
--- type.hpp        : Definition of a type in anzu

-Utility Modules (in src/utility)
--- overloaded.hpp  : A helper class to make std::visit simpler
--- print.hpp       : Wrapper for std::format, similar to {fmt}
--- scope_timer.hpp : An RAII class for timing a block of code -- value_ptr.hpp   : A value-semantic smart pointer
--- views.hpp       : A collection of some helper views not in C++20
 ```

 # Next Features